-Watch the video above, and be inspired.
+Watch the video below, and be inspired.
 I suspect that if many of our schools had been incorporating this kind of permaculture education over the last few decades, the world would today be in a far better situation, as many of the adults and young adults of the present generation would now already be eco-literate doers and changers.
 But, let’s not talk about what could have been, but instead do what we can to get permaculture education into a school near you….

 This Afristar produced (www.afristar.org) educational documentary offers step-by-step instructions on how to establish a permaculture garden at a school.
 Incorporating testimonials and case studies from all over South Africa, the film shows how permaculture in schools can: